tonyctyy/content-recommendation/README.md

 ## Summary (update on 30/6/2024)
+The following summary is based on the material from the [Red Content Reccomendation System Tutorial](logs/RedRS_Tutorial.md).
+You should check it for the big picture.
 ### Content Recommendation System
 The Content Recommendation System includes different stages:
 1. **Retrieval** (reduce results from trillions to thousands)